Configure your Office 365 tenant for increased security

 Office 365 Secure Score analyzes your Office 365 organization's security based on your regular activities and security settings and assigns a score.
 Begin by taking note of your current score.
 Adjusting some tenant-wide settings will increase your score.
 The goal is not to achieve the max score, but to be aware of opportunities to protect your environment that do not negatively affect productivity for your users.
-See Introducing the Office 365 Secure Score.
+See Microsoft Secure Score.

-Tune threat management policies in the Office 365 Security & Compliance Center
+Tune threat management policies in the Microsoft 365 security center

-The Office 365 Security & Compliance Center includes capabilities that protect your environment.
+The Microsoft 365 security center includes capabilities that protect your environment.
 It also includes reports and dashboards you can use to monitor and take action.
 Some areas come with default policy configurations.
 Some areas do not include default policies or rules.
 Visit these policies under threat management to tune threat management settings for a more secure environment.

 |Area||Includes a default policy||Recommendation|

 |Anti-phishing||Yes||If you have a custom domain, create an anti-phishing policy to protect the email accounts of your most valuable users, such as your CEO, and to protect your domain.
 Review Set up an anti-phishing policy and create a policy using the example as a guide: "Example: Anti-phishing policy to protect a user and a domain."|